 .
 He has worked in a variety of public and private schools in Georgia, North Carolina, and the D.C. area for over fourteen years, teaching and developing curricula for Biology, Chemistry, Environmental Science, and International Baccalaureate Physics.
 Prior to joining The Siena School, he also served as Librarian, Director of Technology, and JV Tennis coach at The Field School in Northwest D.C., where he was actively engaged in multicultural work.
 Mr. Bonner was awarded the Presidential Award and a degree from the professional culinary program at L’Academie de Cuisine in Gaithersburg.

-Carolyn Bottelier, elementary and middle school science teacher,
+Carolyn Bottelier, elementary and middle school science teacher and summer programs coordinator,

 is a Washington DC native and recently earned a M.Ed in Science Education from Lesley University.